Study Tips and Strategies

 The Feynman Technique

-According to Fenyman, you truly know something when you’re able to explain it easily and simply to others.
-To learn about his technique and how to use it, watch the video below.
+According to Richard Fenyman, you truly know something when you’re able to explain it easily and simply to others.
+To learn more about this technique and how to use it, watch the video below.

 Cornell Method + Sketchnoting